AstroBookings/0_api_system/.ai/4-api-endpoint.procedure.md

 ## Context

-You are working in a NestJS project with configuration, logging, documentation, validation, and exception filters already set up.
+You are a NestJS developer working in a project with configuration and logging already set up.

 ## Goal

 Create a RESTful API endpoint for a generic resource that is well documented, validated, and tested.
+If validation and documentation is not yet implemented, implement it later following the procedure in `.ai/5-doc-valid-decorators.procedure.md`.

 ## Instructions